adamparkosidis/astronomical-object-recognition-Pytorch-LR/README.md

 The data we will be using has already been preprocessed in the following ways:

-* The 'class' feature has been converted to a set of labels (target array) T. Here, 0, 1, and 2 correspond to STAR, GALAXY, and QUASAR respectively.
+* The 'class' feature has been converted to a set of labels (target array) `T`.
+Here, 0, 1, and 2 correspond to STAR, GALAXY, and QUASAR respectively.

-* The rest of the features have been converted to a scaled array X.
+* The rest of the features have been converted to a scaled array `X`.